Modasa: History

-It was an important frontier fortified post during Gujarat Sultanate (1415) under Sultan Ahmed Shah I. At the close of the sixteenth century it was the chief place in a tract of 162 villages, yielding a yearly revenue of £80,000 (Rs.
+It was an important frontier fortified post during Gujarat Sultanate (1415) under Sultan Ahmed Shah I. During Mughal times it served as a resting place for travellers to Mecca via Surat port.
+At the close of the sixteenth century it was the chief place in a tract of 162 villages, yielding a yearly revenue of £80,000 (Rs.
 8,00,000).
 Under the Mughals, Shahab-ud-din, the 3rd Viceroy (1577-1583), repaired the fort at Modasa, and stationing a party of cavalry there completely settled the country.
 During the eighteenth century Modasa greatly declined, and when (1818) it came under British management, the town was most backward.
 Quickly recovering, it had in 1825 a numerous and respectable body of traders with an estimated capital of £90,000 (Rs.
 9,00,000).

-During British rule though most of the area around Modasa was under state of Idar, Modasa was under direct control of British government in India.
-This might have brought some stability in the late 19th century.
-During the days of independent struggle, led by Mahatma Gandhi, Modasa participated very actively.
-Starting from 1930's Modasa was a vibrant place for the non-violent styagrah movement.

 There was a British passenger ship named after Modasa.
-The "S.S Modasa" was one of a class of six near-sister ships owned by British-India Steam Navigation Co.
+The SS Modasa was one of a class of six near-sister ships owned by British-India Steam Navigation Co.
 Built by Swan Hunter & Wigham Richardson.

-Modasa RTO code is GJ-31 instead of GJ-33

 Geography

 Modasa is located at 23.47°N 73.3°E. It has an average elevation of 197 metres (646 feet).
 Most of the water for Modasa comes from the Mazum river, on which, about 5 kilometers from Modasa, the Mazum reservoir is situated.